Professional Opportunities: Outside the Classroom

 The NAHSE Case Competition is an educational opportunity that utilizes the case study teaching method to provide minority graduate students with an education experience that enhances their problem analysis, critical thinking and presentation skills while further exposing them to real-life health service administration issues.
 Participants have utilized the experience to place themselves into various fellowships, managerial and executive leadership positions, and consulting roles in the nation’s most prestigious organizations.

 Since 1996, over 56 Universities participated in the NASHE Case Competition.
 Graduate Programs in Health Administration form a team of two to three minority students.

 University of Alabama Case Competition

-In spring 2016, MHA students Aimee Miller, Prudence Akindo, and Christopher Maglione represented The University of Scranton at the 2016 University of Alabama Case Competition.
+In spring 2022, MHA students Samantha Bobinski, Aayush Kubavat, and Sarah Slusark represented The University of Scranton at the 2022 University of Alabama Case Competition.
 The UAB Health Administration Case Competition provides graduate students from CAHME-accredited programs an opportunity to put what they have learned into practice with a real-life, real-time case.
 It is designed to be a capstone experience for graduate students across the United States and Canada, and is meant to be a challenging and rewarding process for student participants who receive real-world, invaluable feedback from experts in the healthcare field.